strapi/documentation/docs/developer-docs/latest/plugins/sentry.md

 * Include additional metadata in Sentry events to assist in debugging
 * Expose a [global Sentry service](#global-sentry-service)

+Begin by first [installing](#installation) the Sentry plugin, and then [configuring](#configuration) the plugin to enable your Strapi application to send events to the Sentry instance.

 ## Installation

 Install the Sentry plugin by adding the dependency to your Strapi application as follows: